diaoquesang/Paper-List-for-Medical-Anomaly-Detection/README.md

 <details close>
 <summary><b>📋 Abstract (Click to Expand)</b></summary>
+In this study, a new Anomaly Detection (AD) approach for industrial and medical images is proposed.
+This method leverages the theoretical strengths of unsupervised learning and the data availability of both normal and abnormal classes.
+Indeed, the AD is often formulated as an unsupervised task, implying only normal images during training.
+These normal images are devoted to be reconstructed through an autoencoder architecture, for instance.
+However, the information contained in abnormal data, when available, is also valuable for this reconstruction.
+The model would be able to identify its weaknesses by also learning how to transform an abnormal image into a normal one.
+This abnormal-to-normal reconstruction helps the entire model to learn better than a single normal-to-normal reconstruction.
+To be able to exploit abnormal images, the proposed method uses Cycle-Generative Adversarial Networks (Cycle-GAN) for (ab)normal-to-normal translation.
+After an input image has been reconstructed by the normal generator, an anomaly score quantifies the differences between the input and its reconstruction.
+Based on a threshold set to satisfy a business quality constraint, the input image is then flagged as normal or not.
+The proposed method is evaluated on industrial and medical datasets.
+The results demonstrate accurate performance with a zero false negative constraint compared to state-of-the-art methods.
+Quantitatively, our method reaches an accuracy under a zero false negative constraint of 79.89%, representing an improvement of about 17% compared to competitors.
+The code is available at https://github.com/ValDelch/CycleGANS-AnomalyDetection.
 </details>

 - [[PR 2024]](https://ntnuopen.ntnu.no/ntnu-xmlui/bitstream/handle/11250/3178214/2229397_Article_.pdf?sequence=1) **Anomaly Detection via Gating Highway Connection for Retinal Fundus Images** [:octocat:](https://github.com/WentianZhang-ML/GatingAno)